apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-windows/010-installing-the-driver-on-windows.md

   2. When the installation completes, press any key to continue.
 For example, you can press the SPACEBAR key.

-If the installation of the Tableau datasource connection (TDC) file fails, this is likely due to your Tableau repository being in a different location.
-In this case, you should manually copy the TDC file to the Datasources folder in the My Tableau Repository.
-By default, the My Tableau Repository is located in C:\Users\<user>\Documents\My Tableau Repository.
+If the installation of the TDC file fails, this is likely due to your Tableau repository being in location other than the default one.
+In this case, manually copy the My Tableau Repository to C:\Users\<user>\Documents\My Tableau Repository.

 #### What's Next?
 Go to [Step 2.
 Configure ODBC Connections to Drill Data Sources]({{ site.baseurl }}/docs/configuring-connections-on-windows).